Sobolev and H\"older estimates for homotopy operators of the $\overline\partial$-equation on convex domains of finite multitype: Introduction

 In addition, by Remark~\ref{Rmk::Space::TLRmk} \ref{Item::Space::TLRmk::Embed} and \ref{Item::Space::TLRmk::SobHold} we have $\Fs_{\infty,\eps}^0\subset\Fs_{\infty,2}^0$ and $\Fs_{r_q,2}^0=L^{r_q}\subset \Fs_{r_q,\infty}^0$.
 Therefore, we obtain the boundedness $\Hc_q:L^{r_q}(\Omega;\wedge^{0,q})\to\bmo(\Omega;\wedge^{0,q-1})$.
 By taking the quotient of constant functions we obtain a stronger one $\Hc_q:L^{r_q}(\Omega;\wedge^{0,q})\to\BMO(\Omega;\wedge^{0,q-1})$.
 (Recall that $r_1\ge r_q$ from Theorem \ref{MainThm} \ref{Item::MainThm::Lp} since $m_1\ge m_q$.) \end{rem}

 The estimates for the $\dbar$-equation is a fundamental question in several complex variables.
 There are two major approaches.
 The first one is the \textit{$\dbar$-Neumann problems} which defines the \textit{canonical solutions}.
 This was proposed in \cite{GarabedianSpencer1952}.
-The estimate was originated in H\"ormander \cite{Hormander1965} $L^2$-estimate and later developed by \cite{Kohn1973}.
+The $\dbar$-Neumann problem was proposed in \cite{GarabedianSpencer1952} and developed by Morrey \cite{Morrey1958} and Kohn \cite{Kohn1963}.
 We refer \cite{ChenShawBook} for a detailed discussion.
+Note that the canonical solutions is the solution with minimal $L^2$-norm, which follows H\"ormander's $L^2$-estimates \cite{Hormander1965}.

 We use the second approach called \textit{integral representations}, which yield non-canonical solutions but the expressions can be more explicit.
 The method was introduced to the $\dbar$-equation by Henkin \cite{Henkin1969} and Grauert \& Lieb \cite{GrauertLieb1971} in the study of strongly pseudoconvex domains.
 We refer \cite{RangeSCVBook} and \cite{LiebMichelBook} for a general discussion.